nogibjj/Nakiyah_IndividualProject1/README.md

 5. Requirements.txt --> contains a list of packages/libraries needed to work on this project that can all be installed with the file.
 6. main.py --> Reads a CSV file, generates descriptive summary statistics, and produces data visualizations.
 7. test_main.py --> Tests the functionality of main.py by verifying the accuracy of the descriptive summary statistics and the correctness of the generated visualizations

+The code and notebooks can be run locally for analysis.
+The notebooks provide detailed comments and insights into the data analysis process.